D0tN3tC0d3r5/DotNetToolbox/Source/ObjectDumper/README.md

-# DotNetToolbox Core Library
+# DotNetToolbox Object Dumper

-## Version 1.0.0
+## Version 8.0.1

-The DotNetToolbox Core Library (DotNetToolbox.Core) is a comprehensive utility package that offers a wide range of functionalities, including pagination, date-time management, file system handling, result management, Azure secrets, Base64 GUIDs, and more.
+The DotNetToolbox Object Dumper (DotNetToolbox.ObjectDumper) is a comprehensive utility package that offers a wide range of functionalities, including pagination, date-time management, file system handling, result management, Azure secrets, Base64 GUIDs, and more.

 ### Components